• Skip to primary navigation

 Huashan 1914 Creative Park Taipei Taiwan

-After years of abandonment and decay, it was saved from demolition and redeveloped by several creative minds.
+After years of abandonment and decay, Huashan was saved from demolition and creative minds completely redeveloped the buildings.

 There are now lots of cafes, fancy restaurants, and exhibitions.
 And some very green buildings as you can see in the picture above!